kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 Sounds need to be loaded before you can play them.
 In p5.js, we use the `preload()` function to load sounds before the program starts.

+**Understanding the preload() function**: `preload()` is a special function in p5.js that runs automatically before `setup()`.
+It's designed to load files (like images and sounds) so they're ready when your program starts.
+Think of it like preparing ingredients before cooking - you gather everything you need first, then you can use them.

 **Why preload()?**
 - It ensures sounds are ready before we try to use them
 - It runs before `setup()`, so everything is loaded when the program starts
 - It prevents errors from trying to play sounds that aren't loaded yet

-**Real-world analogy**: Like preparing ingredients before cooking - you gather everything you need first, then you can use them.

 ### Step 2A: Loading Sounds into Track Objects